-- 5. After making the change: - If you have promoted a replica Policy Broker to a primary instance, see Configure Policy Server to connect to a new primary or standalone Policy Broker, page 6. - If you have changed a standalone Policy Broker to a replica, see Reconfigure Policy Server after a standalone Policy Broker becomes a replica, page 8. - 6.
-To complete the process, restart your Websense services (starting with the Policy Broker machines, then any additional Policy Server machines, then any additional machines with Websense components).
-Using the commands below ensures that components on each machine are restarted in the correct order. - On Linux machines, run the following command from the /opt/Websense/ directory:
+- 5. After making the change: - If you have promoted a replica Policy Broker to a primary instance, see Configure Policy Server to connect to a new primary or standalone Policy Broker, page 5. - If you have changed a standalone Policy Broker to a replica, see Reconfigure Policy Server after a standalone Policy Broker becomes a replica, page 7. - 6.
+To complete the process, restart your web protection services (starting with the Policy Broker machines, then any additional Policy Server machines, then any additional machines with web protection components).
+Using the commands below ensures that components on each machine are restarted in the correct order. - Linux: Run the following command from the /opt/Websense/ directory: - ./WebsenseAdmin restart - Windows: Run the following command from the C:\Program Files or Program Files (x86)\Websense\Web Security\ folder: